albe/node-event-storage/README.md

 already carry the last known version of the guard that the user made a decision on.
 Otherwise, the guard's own position makes sure that only events directly following the previous state are committed.

+**Note**
+> This implementation of a consistency guard already implements snapshotting automatically, which means that restarting the process
+> does not require rebuilding the state from all previous events.
+If you want to control how often the guard's state is snapshotted,
+> you can specify a second argument to the `setState()` method that should be true when a snapshot should be created and false otherwise,
+> e.g. `this.position % 20 === 0`.
+Note that this is only needed for very high frequency guards/streams, in order to reduce IO.

 ### Read-Only

 The `EventStore` can also be opened in a readonly mode since 0.7, by specifying the constructor option `readOnly: true`.